 Before a project begins it is prudent to investigate the data sources that are essential for your research, to ascertain that they can be used for the purposes anticipated.

 To help you with your data management planning, create a list of the key data sources you will use along with the terms of use for each source, and whether the data will be solely consulted or if it is to be incorporated into new datasets or used to derived new datasets that you plan to archive and share.
+To document the information, you may wish to use the sample variable information log template provided the UK Data Service.

 You can find further guidance on the planning your data management page.